Skip to content

 Save money and space with underground containers

-In the Hart van Brabantlaan in the city of Tilburg, an island with underground compactors is now being used to serve an existing and a soon-to-be-completed apartment block.
+In the city of Tilburg, an island with underground compactors is now being used to serve an existing and a soon-to-be-completed apartment block.
 This concerns a high-rise tower block with 22 floors and 750 apartments.

 “30 conventional containers are neither feasible nor desirable”